shakthivel10/Optimal-Path-For-Orienteering/README.md

 Since the best case is considered for distance (straight-line distance), speed and elevation factor, we do not over-estimate the time heuristic, thus making it admissible for A* search.

 ## Dependencies
- - Pillow 8.0.0 or higher
+ - Pillow 8.0.0 or higher ( a Python Image Library)

 ## Steps to run